indexofire/django-cms-content/README.rst

 copy or link media/cms_content folder to your media folder.

-Adding a page in admin and giving a name of it, for example 'content', and it has a root page whose name is 'cms'. so the url for the cms will be /cms/content/ as default. revise the value of CMS_CONTENT_URL to it in cms_content/settings.py
+Adding a page in admin and giving a name of it, for example 'content'. set *attached menu* to CMS Content Menu and *application* to CMS Section in the page's advanced settings.
+And if the content page has a root page whose name is 'cms', then the url for the cms will be /cms/content/ as default. revise the value of CMS_CONTENT_URL to it in cms_content/settings.py

 ::

    CMS_CONTENT_URL = '/cms/content/'

 in admin, create your sections and categories, then add articles.
-After that open your browser, visit /cms/content/ URL, you will see the content.
+After that open your browser, visit /cms/content/ URL, you will see the all your articles.

 2.2 Setup
 *****************************